Performance best practice with QualityStage Address Verification Interface

 This document applies only to the following language version(s):

-How does one achieve optimal performance with InfoSphere QualityStage Address Verification Interface?
+How can I achieve optimal performance with InfoSphere QualityStage Address Verification Interface with batch processing?

 Performance of the Address Verification Interface (AVI) is impacted by the input data, stage property settings, and parallel engine configuration

 Experiments with USA address data sets indicate that the following steps could help improve the performance of the QS AVI Validation function:

 1. Include the PostCode input field to avoid most addresses being flagged as unverified.

 2. Sort the PostCode input field.
 In-house experiments show ~44% improvement by sorting the PostCode input field.

 3. If possible, always include the Country input field.
 As much as a 74% degradation in performance was observed when the Country field was omitted.